hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 After creating a control, instead of clicking the *"Create menu on this control"* button, click a button under the **Voice** category.

 :::note
-Voice effects depend on your audio range settings.
-If the person wearing the avatar is outside someone else's audio range, that other person may not see the effect that would be normally be triggered by the voice.
+Voice effects depend on audio range settings.
+If the person wearing the avatar is outside someone else's audio range, that other person may not see the effect that would normally be triggered by the voice.
 :::

 ### Measurements